Bible Commentary Forever Foundation

 Bible Commentary Forever Comments

-"Bible Commentary Forever – The Gospels" is an ongoing work.
+“Bible Commentary Forever” is an ongoing work.
 This work is the result of our faith in the Trinity of God and our reliance on the Holy Spirit, who can give us the understanding of the Word of God, the Bible, but only by the will of the Father.
 The Holy Spirit is our Teacher, and all our comments and the ASVh e-Text come through prayer in the name of our Lord Jesus Christ and by the infilling gifts of the Holy Spirit.
 By the grace of our Lord Jesus Christ, we provide the comments given to us through the gifts of the Holy Spirit.
-First, however, we will state that the comments we put along the Bible verses are exactly what the name says, comments, not the Bible.
-When we say the Holy Bible, we mean the gift given by God the Father to all humankind and that the Bible writers have received by direct order what words to put down.
-When we claim Holy Spirit-filled comments, we refer to the interpretation and understanding of the Bible.
+First, however, we will state that the comments we provide alongside the Bible verses are exactly what the name says: comments, not the Bible.
+When we say the Holy Bible, we mean the gift given by God the Father to all humankind, and that the Bible writers have received by direct order what words to put down in the Bible.
+When we claim Holy Spirit-filled comments, we refer to the interpretation and understanding of the Bible that is given to us by the Holy Spirit’s gift.
 Our comments are advice about what it should be for better understanding.
-When it relates to the specific meaning of the Bible verse itself, we have put down all that we got through our prayer and meditation, but in some parts, we may not put all the understanding down.
-Also, by the grace of God, Ngamta is translating this commentary into the Thai language (PDF files only).
+When it relates to the specific meaning of the Bible verse itself, we have put down all that we got through our prayer and meditation.
+Still, in some parts, we may not be able to put all our understanding down.
+Additionally, by the grace of God, Ngamta is translating this commentary into Thai (available as PDF files only).

-"Ask, and it will be given you; seek, and you will find; knock, and it will be opened to you; for everyone that is asking receives; and the one seeking finds; and to the one knocking it will be opened." -- Matthew 7:7-8.
+"Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you; for everyone who asks receives; and the one who seeks finds; and to the one who knocks it will be opened." -- Matthew 7:7-8.

-By the mercy of the Lord, on March 17th, 2021, we finalized the main comments for all four Gospels, and on July 2nd, 2023, we completed all comments revisions for all the Gospels.
-And by the mercy of the Lord, our son Matthew on November 5th, 2021, has completed version 2 of our website using Textpattern CMS.
-However, we are currently reviewing our ASVh e-text and doing minor English revisions on the Gospels of Matthew and Mark.
-The work on our commentary has three main stages: ASVh e-text and comments generation, comments revisions, and English revisions.
-We started the main commentary work in December 2013 after the Lord opened our eyes to pray and meditate on His Holy Word daily, verse-by-verse and word-by-word.
-Come and join us and discover the riches of God's Word.
-Use this website as encouragement in asking the Lord through prayer to answer any questions you may have regarding His Word and the comments that we post.
-You do not need to be a scholar to understand God's Word; you only need faith in the beloved Son of God, Jesus Christ, prayer, and asking understanding from the Teacher of the Holy Word, the Holy Spirit.
+By the mercy of the Lord, on January 5th, 2025, we finalized the ASVh e-text translation and the comments for all four Gospels: The Gospels of Matthew, Mark, Luke, and John.
+Next in our commentary work is to continue with the rest of the books of the New Testament as the Lord leads us.
+We will regularly post our commentary work as we continue to work on it.
+We began the main commentary work in December 2013, after the Lord opened our eyes to pray and meditate on His Holy Word daily, verse by verse and word by word.
+Come and join us and discover the riches of God’s Word.
+Use this website as an encouragement to ask the Lord through prayer to answer any questions you may have regarding His Word and the comments that we post.
+You do not need to be a scholar to understand God’s Word.
+You only need faith in the beloved Son of God, Jesus Christ, prayer, and asking for understanding from the Teacher of the Holy Word, the Holy Spirit.
 This website is up and running through faith and prayer, and the same Holy Spirit guiding us will guide you and resolve your questions.

 "There is one body, and one Spirit, even as also you were called in one hope of your calling; one Lord, one faith, one baptism, one God and Father of all, who is over all, and through all, and in all." -- Ephesians 4:4-6 (ASVh)